-SIMON: GCHQ is the British equivalent of NSA.
+SIMON: GCHQ is the British equivalent of the NSA.

 LARSON: Right.
 Yes.
 They protect this information with a special classification level.
 We can only sort of infer by the fact that they say that they've cracked vast amounts of encrypted communications traveling over the wire.

-SIMON: That sounds far reaching and maybe even a little chilling - more than a little chilling to a lot of people.
-But on the other hand, how much interest that NSA or GCHQ really have in what any of us spends at Starbucks?
+SIMON: That sounds far-reaching and maybe even a little chilling - or more than a little chilling to a lot of people.
+But on the other hand, how much interest does NSA or GCHQ really have in what any of us spends at Starbucks?
 I mean, are we getting carried away with this?

-LARSON: In one of the documents, they specify that they want to begin a program of - and this document was dated a couple of years back, three or four years back, - they want to begin a program of opportunistic decryption, which mean they crack everything that can and then look for intelligence value later.
-So, the fact that these communications are private and companies take great lengths to encrypt them as they travel over the wire, the fact that they're doing this sort of opportunistic decryption is sort of troubling, to say the least.
+LARSON: In one of the documents, they specify that they want to begin a program of - and this document was dated a couple years back, three or four years back - they want to begin a program of opportunistic decryption, which mean they crack everything that they can and then look for intelligence value later.
+So the fact that these communications are private and companies take great lengths to encrypt them as they travel over the wire, the fact that they're doing this sort of opportunistic decryption is troubling, to say the least.

 SIMON: Does the NSA need the cooperation of private tech companies to do this?

 LARSON: Part of their 2013 budget requests mentions this program called the Sagan Enabling Project, which infers that they do need the help of tech companies to do this.
 A large portion of what they're doing and part of their success is to insert back doors and work with companies to make those back doors only usable by them.
 So, it seems that they do need this industry cooperation.